g7kse/g7kse.github.io/content/docs/coding/HamTool/hamtool.md

 ---
-title: HamTool
+title: HamDash
 date: 2024-09-28
-description: A way of collecting a few ham related python scripts.
-Its a bit clunky mind you
+description: A work in progress for an ePaper display of funky ham radio stats
 author: Alex
 type: docs
 prev: docs/coding